Fix: High CPU Usage

 Fix 9: Upgrade Your CPU

-High CPU usage might not actually be a software issue that you can address.
-Your assumptions might be correct, and your CPU is not strong enough to handle your gaming or work sessions.
+High CPU usage might not actually be a software problem that you can address.
+Your assumptions might be correct, and your CPU is not powerful enough to handle your gaming or work sessions.
 It might even struggle with the most basic tasks.

 In that case, you will have to upgrade your processor.
-This might sound complicated and expensive, but if you know where to look, you can find an affordable CPU and install it yourself.
+This might sound complex and costly, but if you know where to look, you can find an affordable CPU and install it yourself.

-This solution should definitely relieve you of high CPU usage.
+This solution should undoubtedly relieve you of high CPU usage.
 If not, there’s only one more thing you could try.

 Fix 10: Reinstall Windows

-Fortunately, reinstalling Windows is now much easier than it used to be.
+Fortunately, reinstalling Windows is now substantially easier than it used to be.
 In fact, the operating system has the feature built-in.
 Here’s how you can access it:

 1. Open the Start Menu and search for Reset This PC.